autistic-symposium/blockchain-science-rs/README.md

 * **[kiddor arb searcher](kiddor-searcher-bot):**
   * this package implements a boilerplate with tools to run a **searcher with statistical arbitrage strategies**. it utilizes libraries from my crate at **[web3-toolkit-rs](https://github.com/go-outside-labs/web3-toolkit-rs)**.
+  * (i never finished this bot, but maybe i will someday).

 <br>